English is the most widespread language, but you might be surprized to find out some new interesting facts (based on ELT Global Blog information).

 7. The concept of “correct” spelling is fairly recent

 There are many reasons why English spelling is so erratic including the lack of an academy, the contributions of Noah Webster (see below) and the introduction of William Caxton’s printing press just before major changes in pronunciation.
-But the idea of correct or incorrect spelling wasn’t really considered important until the 17th Century when the first dictionaries were published.
+However, the idea of correct or incorrect spelling was not really considered important until the 17th Century when the first dictionaries were published.
 Even then, it was largely a debate for academics and writers.

 8. One man is largely responsible for the differences between American and British spelling

 Noah Webster, whose name you still find on the front of many American dictionaries, was a patriotic man.
 Born in West Hartford, Connecticut in 1758, he believed that a great emerging nation such as the USA needed a language of its own: American English.

 Webster found the English in the textbooks of the time to be corrupted by the British aristocracy, with too much French and Classical influence.
 He was to write American books for American learners, representing a young, proud and forward-thinking nation.